 The Beginner’s Guide for How to Use a Cricut Maker

 Learn how to use a Cricut Maker.
-It can be intimidating to take your new Cricut Maker out of the box, so I’m here to help with an easy step-by-step tutorial for creating your first project.
+Taking your new Cricut Maker out of the box can be intimidating, so I’m here to help with an easy step-by-step tutorial for creating your first project.

 You might be interested in learning more about the differences between the Cricut and Silhouette.